-as the dependent variable (Column (d)), with zeroes omitted because they are too numerous for a Poisson distribution to be appropriate.
+In Table 8 we offer four alternative regressions of executive compensation, again with results very close to those above.
+We include a tobit regression with logged tax liability that captures the principal results found above (Column (a)); an OLS regression with logged tax liability on only those presidents who appeared on the TSR high-income taxpaver list (Column (b), which is the technique used in Kato & Rockel [1992]); a probit regression using the High Income TP dummy as the dependent variable (Column (c)); and a Poisson regression using the number of times an executive appeared on that list (Num Appearances) as the dependent variable (Column (d)), with zeroes omitted since they are too numerous for a Poisson distribution to be appropriate.
 For expositional simplicity, we focus on those variables that most strongly affect compensation.
 Regressions (b) (OLS) and (c) (the probit on being a high-income taxpayer) show that whether we use tobit or OLS, company size and accounting profitability are significantly related to executive income, though with reduced coefficient sizes, and stock return is not.
 The Poisson regression for number of appearances is quite different, with company size and accounting profitability insignificant and stock return having the wrong sign for Company Men.
 An explanation for this might be that number of appearances is related to the length of time for which a company retains the same president as much as how much it pays him, conditional on an executive ever appearing on the list.

-Panel B of Table VIII shows how the definition of Capitalist affects a regression of log tax liability on the principal variables.
+Panel B of Table 8 shows how the definition of Capitalist affects a regression of log tax liability on the principal variables.
 Our standard definition is that a Capitalist either (i) was among the top ten shareholders of his firm or (ii) worked at his family firm.
 Alternatively, one might add (iii) executives who appeared on the high-income taxpayer list five or more times, or (iv) were under age 40.
-Panel A's regression (a) is our standard definition.
-Panel B's regressions (a-d) show that varying the combination of the four criteria makes little difference to the regression results except that (c), dropping executives who worked at their family firm, results in size of firm having a much smaller (though still significant) effect on the income of Company Men.
+Panel As regression (a) is our standard definition.
+Panel Bs regressions (a), (b), (c) and (d) show that varying the combination of the four criteria makes little difference to the regression results except that (c), dropping executives who worked at their family firm, results in size of firm having a much smaller (though still significant) effect on the income of Company Men.